Account Header.Menu

 Is Snus a Drug?

 No, snus is not classified as a drug.
-People may think that snus a drug due to its nicotine content.
+People may think that snus is a drug due to its nicotine content.
 Nicotine acts on the brain's reward system, leading to feelings of pleasure and can even result in feelings of dependency.
-However, it's important to note that snus is legally marketed as a tobacco product in many countries, including Sweden, where it is widely used.
-While snus contains nicotine and can be addictive, it is not classified as a drug in the traditional sense but rather as a tobacco product (but is not legal in the EU, apart from in Sweden).
-The same goes for tobacco-free snus.
+It's also important to note that snus is legally marketed as a tobacco product in many European Union countries, including Sweden, where it is widely used.

 More about information Go to lifestyle